kennethmiranda/linux-vm-backups/README.md

 crontab -e
 ```

-Add this line to schedule the backup every day at 1:00 AM:
+Add this line to schedule the backup every day at 1:00 AM and save:

 ```
 0 1 * * * /path/to/your/backup.sh